ENAAXXXI/ENAAXXXI.github.io/index.md

 # Encontro Nacional de Astronomia e Astrofísica - XXXI

 This year National Astronomy and Astrophysics Meeting, ENAA XXXI, is organized by a team of astronomers affiliated with Sociedade Portuguesa de Astronomia (SPA).
-Due to the extraordinary situation imposed on us by COVID-19 the conference will take place fully online.
+Due to the ongoing COVID-19 pandemic the conference will take place fully online.

 ## Format
 Online meeting (Zoom) with virtual reality poster sessions and social events.
 Details will be provided closer to the meeting.